migueling/domain-driven-design/README.md

-There is a new feature on the Product catalog that allows customers to add or remove products from a shopping cart and then calculate the total checkout cost of their cart.
+There is a new feature on the Product catalog that allows customers to add or remove products from a shopping cart and then calculate the total checkout cost.
 You need to write the in-memory implementation of the ShoppingCart service.

 The interface has already been defined in the domain services package and the